EricRabil/BBDash/README.md

 # BBDash
 BBDash is an app that aims to aggregate commonly accessed data from Blackboard into a customizable dashboard.

+Wanna chat?
+Hop into our [Discord](https://discord.gg/mf2UrHFvRb)!

 ## Developing

 ### Prerequisites
 Building BBDash requires [NodeJS](https://nodejs.org/en/download/) v14 or later, and [yarn v2](https://yarnpkg.com/)

 ### Setup
-1. Clone the repo using `git clone git@gitlab.cci.drexel.edu:fds21/70bblopposition/bbdash.git`
+1. Clone the repo using `git clone https://github.com/EricRabil/BBDash.git`

 2. In the base directory, execute `yarn` to install all dependencies for the project.
 We use [Yarn Workspaces](https://yarnpkg.com/features/workspaces) for managing our packages.